-2.5.14 Single IP
+2.5.14 Agent /Stacking Management

 This switch provides a new management tool for user to manage a group of LAN switches by an IP agent method.
 "Single IP" is the name, meaning that the administrator can access other network devices through one single IP device.
-There are two management modes, "Agent mode" and "Stacking mode", to utility the function.

 Different from the method of router's NAT (from virtual IP domain to real IP domain), single IP provides a reverse access (from real IP domain to virtual IP domain) by an IP-forwarding technology.
-With this IP-agent method, network administrator can remotely control his far-side hosts without being there, for he can access the private domain hosts through the agency of one real IP switch with "Single IP".
+With this IP-agent method, network administrator can remotely control his far-side hosts without being there, for he/she can access the private domain hosts through the agency of one real IP switch with "Single IP".